imacat/flask-digestauth/README.rst

     pip install flask-digest-auth

-You may also install from the latest source from the `flask-digest-auth Github repository`_.
+You may also install the latest source from the `flask-digest-auth Github repository`_.

 ::